Happy birthday Beano! If you’ve never read it, here’s what you’ve missed…

 1939 -1949: Due to paper rationing, the Beano and Dandy both appear on alternate weeks, rather than weekly.

 1940: The first ever Beano Book.
 If you own one without a year on the front, it must be from between 1940 and 1965.
-If it’s called The Magic-Beano Book, It must be from between 1943 and 1950 (the regular comic was never called this).
+If it’s called The Magic-Beano Book, it must be from between 1943 and 1950 (the regular comic was never called this).
+The one below is from 1948.

 1948: Biffo the Bear appears and immediately knocks Big Eggo off the front page.
 Eggo disappears forever in 1949.

-1950s: Despite (or perhaps because of) the threat provided by TV and new comics like The Eagle, the Fifties is something of a golden age for The Beano with most of its longest running stories starting during this decade.
+1950s: Despite (or perhaps because of) the threat provided by TV and new comics like The Eagle, the Fifties is something of a golden age for The Beano with most of its most famous stories starting during this decade.

 1951: Dennis the Menace appears, undoubtedly the comic’s most popular and famous story.
 By strange coincidence, a US strip with the same name about a similarly mischievous but blonde brat started in the same week.
 The American one was usually just called “Dennis” in the UK to avoid confusion.
-Cartoons and films of it started to appear in the UK after the Eighties.
+Cartoons and films of the US version started to appear in the UK after the Eighties.

 1953: Three major stories Roger the Dodger, Minnie the Minx and Little Plum all begin.
 Little Plum (“your redskin chum”) ceases to appear regularly after 1998.